-U.S. security.
+Leaders in the Department of Defense have strained to make the point in public that losing access to space and loss of space assets would be catastrophic to U.S. security.
 Moreover, other nations have deployed space assets and weaponry that may be used to deprive the United States of its freedom to use space for defense or economic purposes, which we will address in Chapter 5.
-With the growth in transparency in the defense space world since 2013, there has been a greater willingness among political and military leaders to talk about threats to space counterspace systems systems, used in actual demonstrations, and the nations developing them.
+With the growth in transparency in the defense space world since 2013, there has been a greater willingness among political and military leaders to talk about threats to space systems, counterspace systems used in actual demonstrations, and the nations developing them.
 This recognition of the threat to U.S. space systems drove the United States to consolidate the U.S. military space organization by establishing a U.S. Space Force and U.S. Space Command.
 Yet there remains a significant gap in public knowledge about U.S. defense space systems and threats to them, which will continue to hinder advocacy for critical military space programs, including missile defense space tracking sensors.

 Recognition of space as a warfighting environment should be driving U.S. strategies for space technology and system development.
 The absence of a clear and unified vision of where the nation should be heading in the defense space arena is a stumbling block.
 The lack of a coherent vision not only impedes development of important military systems but also limits government and commercial investments.
-According to the 2022 Space Industrial Base Report written by Air Force, Space Force, Air Force Research Laboratory, and Defense Innovation Unit officials, the United States lacks a "North Star" to orient the government and commercial space sectors.
-The country needs a clear and comprehensive long-term vision to guide a "whole-of-nation" strategy over the coming decades - to ensure that China does not overtake the United States and become the dominant player in this vital arena.107
+According to the 2022 Space Industrial Base Report written by Air Force, Space Force, Air Force Research Laboratory and Defense Innovation Unit officials, the United States lacks a "North Star" to orient the government and commercial space sectors.
+The U.S. needs a clear and comprehensive long-term vision to guide a "whole-of-nation" strategy to guide economic and defense leaders over the coming decades to ensure China does not overtake the United States and become the dominant player in this vital arena.
+A clearly articulated vision will lead to solutions for protecting U.S. space systems from attack and providing reassurance to the commercial sector.